yarlson/aerie/README.md

 ftl deploy
 ```

+This command:

+1. Parses the `ftl.yaml` file to understand your infrastructure.
+2. Establishes secure SSH connections to each server.
+3. Creates dedicated Docker networks for your project.
+4. Ensures the latest Docker images are available on the servers.
+5. Performs Zero-Downtime Deployment:
+   - Starts new containers with updated images.
+   - Conducts health checks to verify readiness.
+   - Switches traffic to the new containers once healthy.
+   - Gracefully stops and removes old containers.
+6. Sets up Nginx as a reverse proxy to handle SSL/TLS and route traffic.
+7. Removes any unused resources to maintain server hygiene.

-## How FTL Deploys Your Application
+## 🔄 How FTL Deploys Your Application

 FTL uses a sophisticated deployment process to ensure your application is always available, even during updates.
 Here's what happens when you run `ftl deploy`:

-1. **Configuration Parsing**: FTL reads your `ftl.yaml` file to understand your infrastructure.
+1. FTL reads your `ftl.yaml` file to understand your infrastructure.

-2. **Server Connection**: It securely connects to each server using SSH.
+2. It securely connects to each server using SSH.

-3. **Docker Network Creation**: A dedicated Docker network is created for your project, ensuring proper isolation.
+3. A dedicated Docker network is created for your project, ensuring proper isolation.

-4. **Image Pulling**: The latest versions of your Docker images are pulled to ensure you're deploying the most recent code.
+4. The latest versions of your Docker images are pulled to ensure you're deploying the most recent code.

-5. **Zero-Downtime Deployment**: For each service:
+5. For each service:

    - A new container is started with the updated image and configuration.
    - Health checks are performed to ensure the new container is ready.